breatheco-de/content/src/content/how-to/install-node-npm-mac-osx.md

 ### 2. **Installation Fails Due to curl or wget Errors**

-** 😱 Problem:** During the installation of NVM, you might encounter errors related to `curl` or `wget` not working correctly.
+**Problem:** 😱  During the installation of NVM, you might encounter errors related to `curl` or `wget` not working correctly.
-** 😎 Solution:** Ensure that you have `curl` or `wget` installed on your Mac.
+**Solution:** 😎  Ensure that you have `curl` or `wget` installed on your Mac.
 If they are missing, you can install them using Homebrew by running:

 ```sh
 brew install curl